Step 5 AA & NA is where courage meets healing.

 - “I’m too ashamed of my past.” → Separate your actions from your worth.
 Mistakes don’t define you; courage to admit them does.

 - “Will this even help?” → Start small.
-Share one part of your inventory first.
+Share one part of your inventory at a time.
 Relief often follows the hardest truths.

 How to Work Through Step 5 AA And NA